neumannjs/boilerplate-paper/demo/paper/_metadata.md

 ﻿---
-title: This is the DEMO, it doesn't contain a colon
+title: This is the NEW DEMO, it doesn't contain a colon
 author:
 - Author One
 - Author Two